-Chad Beroth,* Emily Beroth, Holland Berson, Les III, John D. Gall, Jack Hernon,* Lye Lawrence, Jacob Economy Leonard, Ian Miller, Jennifer O'Kelly,* Will Safrit, Kelly L. Taylor,* Hayden Tedder, Dane Walters,* Shane-Brumley Ward,* and Dennis Wells.*
+Chad Beroth,* Emily Beroth, Holland Berson, John D. Gall, Jack Hernon,* Laura Lashley,* Lye Lawrence, Jacob Economy Leonard, Ian Miller, Jennifer Wynn O'Kelly,* Will Safrit, Kelly L. Taylor, Hayden Tedder, Dane Walters,* Shane-Brumley Ward,* Dennis Wells* and Art-o-Mat*.

 * Denotes Full-time Member